00fox/Ds2vJoy/README.md

 You can send a keydown when the button is pressed and a keyup when it is released

 Order, add, delete, copy or edit (double click or menu)
+- Delete, copy and move actions can process multiple keymap the same time
+  - when copy only one, it is added just after the source of the copy, if multiple ones are processed, they are all added at the end of the Tab
+- Add, move a sepator, for clarity or organization, at the end or specified location
+  - Cant't be edited, and does not interfere with the operation

 ![Keymap Editing](Doc/9.png)